SovereignCloudStack/standards/Standards/scs-0121-w1-Availability-Zones-Standard.md

 ## Physical Audits

-In cases where it is reasonable to mistrust the provided documentation, a physical audit by a natural person - called auditor - send by e.g. the [OSBA](https://osb-alliance.de/) should be performed.
+When reasons exist to mistrust the provided documentation, a physical audit by a natural person - called auditor - sent by e.g. the [OSBA](https://osb-alliance.de/) should be performed.
-The CSP of the deployment, which needs such an audit, should grant access to the auditor to the physical infrastructure and should show them all necessary IaaS-Layer configurations, that are needed to verify compliance to this standard.
+The CSP of the deployment in need of such an audit should grant access for the auditor to the physical infrastructure and should show them all necessary IaaS-Layer configurations that are needed to verify compliance to this standard.